Tips for Daily Living

 5. Protect your mental health — and move your body.

 Depression and anxiety can be symptoms of Parkinson’s.
 Prioritize and protect your mental health when traveling.
 That means taking time for yourself.
-Rest, read, take your grandchild to the movies, visit a local coffee ship — whatever helps you wind down.
+Rest, read, take your grandchild to the movies, visit a local coffee shop — whatever helps you wind down.

 It’s not easy to exercise when traveling but try to stick to your exercise routine as best as possible.
 Exercise is essential to managing Parkinson’s symptoms and mental health.
 Keep moving during the holidays.
 Whether it’s a short walk after a meal or asking your favorite family member to join you for a Fitness Friday on-demand virtual exercise class, staying active can help ease stiffness and improve your mood.